 Our board-certified endodontists specialize in treating and handling dental problems that involve the nerve tissue and blood vessels located inside the tooth.
 If the tooth pulp — containing nerves, vessels, lymphatic tissue, and fibrous tissue — becomes diseased or injured, endodontic or root canals treatment is required to save the tooth.

 After completing four years of dental school, our endodontists take an extra two or more years of specialty postgraduate training through a hospital or university-based program accredited by the American Dental Association (ADA).
-Learn more about Lovett Dental’s specialist services in TX.
+Learn more about Lovett Dental’s specialist services.

 With the lengthy education that our endodontists receive, they are able to perform all aspects of endodontic therapy, including: